Hubbins67/Calm-Train-The-Trainer-Workshop/index.rst

 Welcome to the Calm TTT Workshop!
 This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the bootcamp, attendees will be tested on their understanding of the basic concepts and technologies that make up Nutanix Calm and should be well prepared to deliver the content of this course.
+At the end of the workshop, attendees will be tested on their understanding of the basic concepts and technologies that make up Nutanix Calm and should be well prepared to deliver the content of this course.

 Agenda